-• Explain material differences between Budgeted Expenditures and Estimated Actual Expenditures and between the Pla Approval of LCAP 6.1 also of Improved Services and Estimated Actual Percentages of Improved Services, as applicable.
+Explain material differences between Budgeted Expenditures and Estimated Actual Expenditures and between the PliApproval of LCAP 7.1 as of Improved Services and Estimated Actual Percentages of Improved Services, as applicable.
 Minor variances in expenditures or percentages do not need to be addressed, and a dollar-for-dollar accounting is not required.